Liu-Cheng/graph-database-accel-survey/README.md

   distributed parallel simulator for multicores."
 In HPCA-16 2010 The Sixteenth International Symposium on High-Performance Computer Architecture, pp. 1-12.
   IEEE, 2010.

+- Carlson, Trevor E., Wim Heirman, and Lieven Eeckhout.
+"Sniper: exploring the level of abstraction for scalable and accurate parallel multi-core simulation."
+In Proceedings of 2011 International Conference for High Performance Computing, Networking, Storage and Analysis, p.
+52. ACM, 2011.